 It is critical that we work with stakeholders to develop our strategies and future plans.
 This document outlines our engagement process to ensure we engage relevant stakeholder communities to discuss their long-term needs.
 By reviewing the SDPs annually, we ensure the latest available forecasts and stakeholder feedback are incorporated.
-We have already published the draft SDP for Ealing Grid Supply Point (GSP) in West London, with more publications to follow (as outlined later).
-We would encourage that this is read in conjunction with this methodology to provide a clear example of the result when this methodology is applied to a specific network area and the geographic area it serves.
+Thank you to those who have responded to our SDP consultations and engaged with us through webinars and other fora.
+Your feedback is really important to the development of SDPs and we have updated our draft methodology to account for all relevant feedback.
+A summary of how we have incorporated your feedback can be found towards the end of this report.